fmaste/Haskell/doc/Lambda.md

 ## Grammar

+A grammar consists of rules to form formulas from simpler formulas.

 The main idea is forming functions by abstraction and applying a function to an argument.
 The set of lambda expressions or λ-terms, ```Λ```, is defined by induction as follows:
 1. If ```x``` is a variable, then ```x ∈ Λ```
 2. Abstraction (AKA function definition): If ```x``` is a variable and ```M ∈ Λ```, then ```(λx.M) ∈ Λ``` (sometimes shown as ```(λx[M])```).
 3. Application (AKA provide a value for a parameter of a function): If ```M, N ∈ Λ```, then ```(M N) ∈ Λ```.
 We take M and N as sub expresssions, which can be any of the above forms.

+In some function a variable is said to be a ***free variable*** when its value depends on the context where the function is called.
+In contrast, we called a variable a ***bounded variable*** when it value does not depend on the context of the function call.

+In lambda calculus, ```x``` is a bound variable in the term ```M = λx.
+T``` and a free variable in the term ```T```.
+We say ```x``` is bound in ```M``` and free in ```T```.
+If T contains a subterm λx.
+U then x is rebound in this term.
+This nested, inner binding of x is said to "shadow" the outer binding.
+Occurrences of x in U are free occurrences of the new x

 The terms `well-formed formula`, `free variable`, and `bound variable`

-- A grammar consisting of rules to form formulas from simpler formulas.
-A formula is said to be well-formed if it can be formed using the rules of the formal grammar.
+-  A formula is said to be well-formed if it can be formed using the rules of the formal grammar.
 It is often required that there be a decision procedure for deciding whether a formula is well-formed.
 - A set of axioms, or axiom schemata, consisting of well-formed formulas.
 - A set of inference rules.
 A well-formed formula that can be inferred from the axioms is known as a theorem of the formal system.